 - In 2010, 5.1% of all business owners in Indiana were foreign-born, according to the Fiscal Policy Institute.
 In the Indianapolis-Carmel metropolitan area, 10% of business owners were foreign-born in 2013, according to the Fiscal Policy Institute and the Americas Society/Council of the Americas.
 Furthermore, almost 1 in 4 (23.4%) of “Main Street” business owners—owners of businesses in the retail, accommodation and food services, and neighborhood services sectors—in the Indianapolis metro area were foreign-born in 2013.

 Immigrants are integral to Indiana’s economy as taxpayers.

-- Unauthorized immigrants in Indiana paid $121.6 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Indiana paid $108.9 million in state and local taxes in 2010, including $74.4 million in sales taxes, $25.4 million in state income taxes, and $9 million in property taxes, according to data from the Institute for Taxation and Economic Policy.